joeornstein/fuzzylink/README.md

 | 1,000,000 | 1,000,000 | \$301.17                            |

-Note that cost scales more quickly with the size of `dfA` than with `dfB`, because the LLM prompts for validation are more costly than retrieving embeddings.
+Note that cost scales more quickly with the size of `dfA` than with `dfB`, because it is more costly to complete LLM prompts for validation than it is to retrieve embeddings.
 For particularly large datasets, one can significantly reduce costs by blocking and/or increasing the probability threshold during the validation step.